Boeing KC-135 Stratotanker: Replacements

-The USAF decided to replace the KC-135 fleet.
-However, the fleet is large and will need to be replaced gradually.
-Initially the first batch of replacement planes was to be an air tanker version of the Boeing 767, leased from Boeing.
-In 2003, this was changed to contract where the Air Force would purchase 80 KC-767 aircraft and lease 20 more.
+The USAF decided to replace the KC-135 fleet; it is large, so will need to be replaced gradually.
+The first batch of replacement planes was to be an air tanker version of the Boeing 767, leased from Boeing.
+In 2003, this was changed to contract where the USAF would purchase 80 KC-767 aircraft and lease 20 more.
 In December 2003, the Pentagon froze the contract and in January 2006, the KC-767 contract was canceled.
-This move followed public revelations of corruption in how the contract was awarded, as well as controversy regarding the original leasing rather than outright purchase agreement.
-The then Secretary of Defense Rumsfeld stated that that move would in no way impair the Air Force's ability to deliver the mission of the KC-767, which would be accomplished by implementing continuing upgrades to the KC-135 and KC-10 Extender fleet.
+This move followed public revelations of corruption in how the contract was awarded and controversy regarding the original leasing rather than outright purchase agreement.
+Then-Secretary of Defense Rumsfeld stated that that move would in no way impair the Air Force's ability to deliver the mission of the KC-767, which would be accomplished by implementing continuing upgrades to the KC-135 and KC-10 Extender fleet.

-In January 2007, the U.S. Air Force launched the KC-X program with a request for proposal (RFP).
+In January 2007, the USAF launched the KC-X program with a request for proposal (RFP).
 KC-X was the first phase of three acquisition programs meant to replace the KC-135 fleet.
-On 29 February 2008, the US Defense Department announced that it had selected the EADS/Northrop Grumman "KC-30" (to be designated the KC-45A) over the Boeing KC-767.
-Boeing protested the award on 11 March 2008, citing irregularities in the competition and bid evaluation.
-On 18 June 2008, the US Government Accountability Office sustained Boeing's protest of the selection of the Northrop Grumman/EADS's tanker.
-In February 2010, the US Air Force restarted the KC-X competition with the release of a revised request for proposal (RFP).
-After evaluating bids, the USAF selected Boeing's 767-based tanker design, with the military designation KC-46, as a replacement in February 2011.
-The first KC-46A Pegasus was delivered to the U.S. Air Force on 10 January 2019.
+In February 2008, the US Defense Department selected the EADS/Northrop Grumman "KC-30" (to be designated the KC-45A) over the Boeing KC-767.
+In March 2008, Boeing protested the award, citing irregularities in the competition and bid evaluation.
+In June 2008, the US Government Accountability Office sustained Boeing's protest of the selection of the Northrop Grumman/EADS's tanker.

+In February 2010, the USAF restarted the KC-X competition with the release of a revised RFP.
+In February 2011, after evaluating bids, the USAF selected Boeing's 767-based tanker design as a replacement, with the military designation KC-46.
+The first KC-46A Pegasus was delivered to the USAF in January 2019.

-Two export users of the KC-135, the French Air and Space Force and the Republic of Singapore Air Force took deliveries of Airbus A330 MRTTs as replacements for their Stratotankers.
+Two export users of the KC-135, the French Air and Space Force and the Republic of Singapore Air Force, took deliveries of Airbus A330 MRTTs as replacements for their Stratotankers.